Prometheus-X-association/data-value-chain-tracker/docs/design-document.md

 ### DVCT Responsibilities

-The DVCT is responsible for distributing the incentives and storing metadata about how the incentives should be distributed.
+The DVCT is responsible for distributing the incentives and storing metadata about how the incentives should be distributed, validate the distribution and ensure that incentive are distributed correctly based on the contract.
 It is responsible for the component that listen to events that signifies a reward should be distributed, and then contacts the smart contract for the actual distribution.
 It is responsible for the smart contract that handles distribution and communication with wallets as described in the section above.
 It is responsible for the wallets in the ecosystem.
 We will provide every relevant actor with a wallet and some points/tokens to play with.